gazebosim/docs/tutorials/SDF/building_robot.md

 Run the world:

-`ign gazebo car_demo.sdf`
+`ign gazebo building_robot.sdf`

 It should look like this:

 ![two_wheeled_robot](two_wheeled_robot.png)

 Hurray!
 We build our first robot.
 You can learn more details about SDFormat tags [here](http://sdformat.org/spec).
-In the next [tutorial](../moving_robot_demo.md) we will learn how to move our robot around.
+In the next [tutorial](../moving_robot.md) we will learn how to move our robot around.